nosarthur/nosarthur.github.io/_posts/2016-11-14-Monte-Carlo.md

 Note that the concept of DOS is not only important to Monte Carlo methods but also to condensed matter physics in general.
-This is because that **the energy space integration is in most cases easier to do than the phase space integration, no matter you do it analytically or numerically**.
+This is because that **the energy space integration is in most cases easier to do than the phase space integration, both analytically and numerically**.

 Another awesome feature of DOS is that it does not depend on temperature.
 Once you figure it out, you can get the expectation value of any observable